As a credit card holder, you likely depend on the terms of your card to stay the same. However, there are some times when this doesn’t happen.

 Credit card APRs are tied to the prime rate, which is the rate many lenders use for financial products like credit cards, mortgages and auto loans.
-When the Federal Reserve makes adjustments to the federal funds rate, the interest rate banks charge each other for overnight lending can also affect variable-rate credit products.
+When the Federal Reserve makes adjustments to the federal funds rate (or the interest rate banks charge each other for overnight lending), it can also affect variable-rate credit products.
 In this case, your credit card APR will be affected.

-When the federal funds rate increases, this is known as a rate hike.
-As of April 2022, the Fed has announced that it will likely enact a number of rate hikes for the foreseeable future.
-So far, there’s been one rate hike in March 2022, with six more this year on the horizon.
+When the federal funds rate increases, it’s known as a rate hike.
+And in the spring of 2022, the Fed announced its plan to enact a number of rate hikes over the course of the year.
+So far, there’s been five rate hikes since March 2022 — most recently by 75 basis points on Sept.
+21, 2022.

-In other words, carrying a balance could get very expensive in an environment where interest rates will keep rising.
+In the days of rising interest rates, carrying a balance can get very expensive.
 However, with some planning and diligence, you can get ahead of APR increases, which we’ll discuss below.

 You paid your credit card bill late